ENSET-AI/Q-Learning/README.md

 - **Environment Representation**: A grid graph where each state is a node, and edges represent possible actions.
 - **Reward System**: Rewards are assigned to states to guide the agent toward the goal.
 - **Q-Value Updates**: Q-values are updated using the Bellman equation.
+- **Exploration Factor (Epsilon)**: Introduces randomness to improve exploration of the state space.

 ---